 - 1. The individual will be notified of the issues and possible consequences.
-The learner will have the opportunity to present a case to the IQA.

-- 2. The IQA will investigate by

-- Scrutinising evidence

-- Discussing with the instructor/assessor

-- Discussing with the learner

-- 3. The IQA will make a decision and inform both the learner and instructor/assessor and a sanction.
-Sanctions may include:

-- A warning

-- A Fail grade given to the summative assessment with no opportunity for resubmission

-- A Fail grade given to the summative assessment with an opportunity for resubmission

-- Exclusion from the programme

-- 4. A record of the process, the evidence and the conclusion will be maintained and contribute to the Programme Review and Evaluation.
+The individual will have the opportunity to present a case to the IQA. - 2.
+The IQA will investigate by - Scrutinising evidence - Discussing with the instructor/assessor - Discussing with the learner - 3.
+The IQA will make a decision and inform both the learner and instructor/assessor and where applicable a sanction can be applied.
+Sanctions may include: - A warning - A Fail grade given to the summative assessment with no opportunity for resubmission - A Fail grade given to the summative assessment with an opportunity for resubmission - Exclusion from the programme - 4.
+A record of the process, the evidence and the conclusion will be maintained and contribute to the Programme Review and Evaluation. - 5.
+'Plane Training will report any maladministration/malpractice that they have investigated and found to be the case to the CAA.